 The event-activity-network is then created.
-To this end for every line departure and arrival events for every station the line passes (every line is executed in both directions) will be created.
-These events are then connected either with drive or wait activities (respecting the bounds given by the configuration of $\overline{\texttt{CK}}$ ean_default_minimal_waiting_time etc.).
+To this end for every line departure and arrival events for every station the line passes (every line is executed in both directions, depending on CK ptn_is_undirected) will be created.
+These events are then connected either with drive or wait activities (respecting the bounds given by the configuration of CK ean_default_minimal_waiting_time etc.).
 Furthermore it will assign each arc with some weight, corresponding to the amount of passengers driving on it.
-The calculation assumes that the times for each activity are given by $\overline{\texttt{CK}}$ ean_model_weight_drive (resp. wait/change/etc.).
+The calculation assumes that the times for each activity are given by CK ean_model_weight_drive (resp. wait/change/etc.).